how much does and f1 car cost

 A chassis is another expensive component of a Formula 1 car, costing around $700,000 to produce.
 The chassis design is unique to each team and must comply with the FIA regulations on safety and performance.
 The chassis also needs to be updated and modified throughout the season to adapt to different tracks and conditions.

-Formula 1 Car Costs – The Gearbox
+F1 Car Cost – The Gearbox

 Formula 1 Car Costs - Formula 1 gearbox